Fire Shut Up in My Bones: Music

+Lawrence A. Johnson expressed negative opinions of the score and libretto in his review of the 2022 Chicago production, saying that the "almost unrelievedly bland" score is "cast in a kind of noodling jazz-piano lounge style".

 2019 Opera Theatre Saint Louis

 Reviewing the premiere for the New York Times, Anthony Tommasini described the music variety of Blanchard's score: "Restless vocal lines shift from plaintive lyrical phrases, to sputtered outbursts, to a style that seems a jazz equivalent of Italianate arioso".
 Though noting that the opera tends to "melodramatic excess", Tommaisini praised the "brilliantly simple, evocative production", and singled out Julia Bullock and Davóne Tines in leading roles as "ravishing" and "terrifyingly volatile" respectively.

+Writing for Dallas Morning News, Scott Cantrell gave a mixed review, saying "...on first exposure, I'm not sure Fire comes together as a convincing whole".

+For the Chicago Classical Review, John van Rhein wrote that the premiere was "a major cultural event for St Louis", and felt that it "received a worthy production" by the artistic director James Robinson.
+Van Rhein was less minded to praise the opera as a drama, writing "for all their good intentions the composer and librettist miss the beating heart of the book".

 2021 Metropolitan Opera

 In reviews of the 2021 Metropolitan Opera production, critics praised the interpretation of the lead role as the adult Charles by baritone Will Liverman, who critics described as "subtle", "nuanced" and "powerful".
 There were, however, concerns that he was at times overwhelmed by the orchestra.

 In a review for Parterre Box Gabrielle Ferrari wrote "Blanchard's score is richly colored and beautifully orchestrated".
 With regard to the storytelling and characterization, she went on to say the score was written "mainly with a clear-eyed compassion for his characters, to whom he never condescends nor condemns".

 Writing for Vulture, critic Justin Davidson opined in an otherwise positive review that "in their enthusiasm, composer and conductor sometimes seem to have forgotten about the singers, who struggle to be heard over all the engaging churn".
 Davidson also stated that Fire Shut Up in My Bones was a conventional opera which did not "blow up the genre".

+In his review James Jorden called Fire "an opera with legs" and predicted many future revivals.
+He further stated that "At its current length of two and a half hours, Fire Shut Up in My Bones is in the running for best American opera of the 21st century.
+Trimmed of perhaps 20 minutes...
+I think it would be a clear winner."

-Alex Ross of The New Yorker praised Angel Blue for her performance of three "inner voice" roles describing her as "soaring above the orchestra".
+Alex Ross of The New Yorker praised Angel Blue for her performance of the two "inner voice" roles as well as the role of Greta, describing her as "soaring above the orchestra".

 Walter Russell III, as the younger Charles, received acclaim from the audience and critics.
 He was 13 years old at the time of the production.